bee-form/bee-form.github.io/src/pages/app/routes/docs/content/getting-started/features/index.md

 Now we wire it up to form's rules:
 !!jsx
 ```
-this.form = createForm({
+const formConfig = {
     "name": [required, {name: "async", validate: validateName}],
-});
+};
 ```

-And that's it, name will have error and block form's submit unless user type in "Q" for it.
+And that's it, name will have error and block form's submit unless user type in "bee" for it.

+!!demo: sample_async.jsx collapsed

 ## Debounce before validation